 So what exactly is this Math Fact Fluency?
 And more importantly, what is it not?
 How to build it in our kids?
 Let's find out more.

-Math Fact Fluency
+What is Math Fact Fluency?

 Math fact fluency is the ability to quickly recall basic math facts in addition, subtraction, multiplication, and division without conscious effort.
 It goes beyond simple memorization - students need to understand the operations and apply strategies flexibly.
 Students who have developed math fact strategies can typically give correct answers within two seconds, pulling the information directly from long-term memory rather than counting or using other time-consuming methods.